nasa/HyperCP/README.md

 retrieval.
 Data outputs are formatted to text files for submission to the [SeaBASS](https://seabass.gsfc.nasa.gov/) and [OCDB](https://ocdb.eumetsat.int/) databases and saved as comprehensive HDF5 records with automated processing reports.
 The package is designed to facilitate rigorous, flexible, and transparent data processing for the ocean color remote sensing community.
 Radiometry processed in HyperCP is used for water optical characterization, ocean color product retrieval algorithm development, and orbital platform validation.

-Currently, HyperCP supports <a href='https://www.seabird.com/'>Sea-Bird Scientific</a> HyperSAS packages with and without SolarTracker or pySAS robotic platforms as well as [TriOS](https://www.trios.de/en/radiometers.html) used in manual configuration.
+Currently, HyperCP supports <a href='https://www.seabird.com/'>Sea-Bird Scientific</a> HyperSAS packages with and without SolarTracker or pySAS robotic platforms as well as [TriOS](https://www.trios.de/en/radiometers.html) used in manual configuration and IMO [DALEC](https://insitumarineoptics.com/dalec/).
+Support of Monocle/PML [So-Rad](https://monocle-h2020.eu/Sensors_and_platforms/Solar_tracking_radiometry_platform_en.html) is pending.
 If you are interested in integrating support for your platform, contact us at the email addresses below or in the Discussions tab of the GitHub repository.

 ## Version 1.2.13